alexqfredrickson/notes/aws/aws.md

 When you want to provide authenticated or anonymous users to AWS resources, use an identity pool.
 It issues AWS credentials for your application to serve resources to end-users.
 You authenticate with a user pool or a SAML 2.0-compliant service.
 It can issue credentials for guest users.
 It can be role-based or attribute-based.
 They do not have to be integrated with a user pool.

+### API Gateway

+AWS API Gateway is a service for creating, publishing, monitoring, maintaining, and securing REST, HTTP, and WebSocket-based APIs.

 ## General Concepts

 ### Regions and Availability Zones